Normal Subgroups of Profinite Groups of Non-negative Deficiency: Applications for discrete groups

-Since $\Gamma$ is an arithmetic Kleinian subgroup of $\SL_2(\CC)$ there exists a normal subgroup $N$ of $G$ such that $C\le N$ and $G/N$ is $p$-adic analytic group.
+Since $\Gamma$ is an arithmetic Kleinian subgroup of $\SL_2(\CC)$ there exists a normal subgroup $N$ of $G$ such that $C\le N$ and $G/N$ is $p$-adic analytic group, because every finitely generated subgroup of the congrunce completion is $p$-adic analytic (see Window 9 \cite{LS}).
 Moreover $\Gamma$ is embedded in $G/N$.
 Replacing $\Gamma$ by one of its congruence subgroups we may also assume that $G/N$ is a pro-$p$ group.

 Note that the image of compositions of two restriction maps

 is not zero.
 Hence $H^2(N,\F_p)\ne 0$.
 Thus, we may apply Theorem \ref{def1} and Theorem \ref{def0} and obtain that there exists $c>0$ such that for any open subgroup $N\le H\le_o G$ But this contradicts the assumption that the answer to Question \ref{pgradient} is positive for $\Gamma$. \end{proof}